Overview

 - Handbook: The sysctl utility.

-- Coding: devel/libsysctlmibinfo2, sysutils/sysctlinfo-kmod, sysctlbyname-improved-kmod.
+- Coding: devel/libsysctlmibinfo2, sysutils/sysctlinfo-kmod.

 Frequently Asked Questions